fm16191/fpga-vector-add/README.md

 cd ..
 ```

-2. Run all scripts.
-Must be in the root folder, not the script one.
+1. Run all scripts from the root folder, not the scripts folder.
 ```bash
 for f in scripts/test_run_agilex*; do qsub $f; done
 ```